Madison Pogarch

-Madison Pogarch (/ˈpoʊɡɑːrʃ/ POE-garsh; born November 5, 1997) is an American professional soccer player who plays as a defender for San Diego Wave FC of the National Women's Soccer League.
-She played college soccer at Central Michigan University and Rutgers University.
+Madison Pogarch (/ˈpoʊɡɑːrʃ/ POE-garsh; born November 5, 1997) is an American professional soccer player who plays as a defender.
+She played college soccer for the Central Michigan Chippewas and the Rutgers Scarlet Knights and began her professional career with the Portland Thorns in 2019.
+She has also played for the San Diego Wave and the Utah Royals.

 College career

 Pogarch played three years of collegiate soccer at Central Michigan University of the Mid-American Conference (MAC), where she was a two-time all-MAC performer and First Team All-MAC in 2017.
 She completed her education at Rutgers University in 2018 where she started all 19 matches.
 She was voted Big Ten Defensive Player of the Week on October 9, 2018, after playing every minute in two Big Ten overtime wins, both shutouts.

 Club career

 While in college, Pogarch played as an amateur with senior semi-pro teams over the summer.
 She helped Grand Rapids FC to a United Women's Soccer championship in 2017, scoring the only goal of the game in an early win at Fort Wayne.
 She then played for Detroit Sun in 2018.